jkoduru/NLP/README.md

 # Udacity Natural Language Processing Nanodegree
-This repository contains some of the exercises in the NLP Nanodegree.
+This repository contains some of the projects in the NLP Nanodegree.